Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Related work

-While detection methods aim at distinguishing adversarial samples from genuine ones, and the samples being classified as adversarial ones will be detected and discarded directly and ASV systems refuse to make prediction for them.
-A detection network is introduced by Li et al. \cite{li2020investigating} proposes a detection network for ASV to distinguish the adversarial samples from genuine samples.
+Detection methods aim at distinguishing adversarial samples from genuine ones.
+The detected adversarial samples are discarded and ASV systems refuse to make prediction on them. \cite{li2020investigating} proposes a detection network for ASV to distinguish the adversarial samples from genuine samples.
 However, training such a detection network also needs to know the specific attack algorithms to generate adversarial samples.

 To our best knowledge, only a few approaches \cite{wang2019adversarial,li2020investigating,zhang2020adversarial} were proposed to protect ASV systems against adversarial attacks, and how to effectively purify and mitigate the adversarial perturbations for ASV systems is still an open question.
 In this work, we propose to defend ASV systems against adversarial attacks by the SSLR models.
 Specifically, the proposed defense framework is composed of an adversarial purification module and an adversarial perturbation detection module, which mitigates the adversarial noise or directly detects the adversarial samples, respectively.
 What's more, compared with previous works \cite{wang2019adversarial,li2020investigating,zhang2020adversarial}, our method doesn't require the knowledge of adversarial samples generation process in advance.
 Experimental results show that our proposed method can effectively protect ASV systems against adversarial attacks from both purification and detection perspectives.